dagger/dagger/docs/getting-started/1200-local-dev.md

 Everyone should be able to run their CI/CD pipeline locally.
 Having to commit & push in order to test a change is a slow way to iterate on a pipeline.
 This guide shows you the Dagger way.
-Within 5 minutes, you will have a local CI/CD loop and run your first build, test & deploy pipeline.
+Within 5 minutes, you will have a local CI/CD loop and run your first test & build pipeline.

 import Tabs from '@theme/Tabs'; import TabItem from '@theme/TabItem';